se468/bulmascores/README.md

 ![alt text](http://demo-bulmascores.seyongcho.com/wp-content/uploads/2018/03/bulmascores-horizontal.png "Bulmascores")

-## Setting up a new project without proper workflow always takes time and is tedious.
-Bulmascores saves you time setting up your new wordpress website.
+## Bulmascores makes it easy to set up your wordpress project with new web technologies.

 Bulmascores is a Wordpress starter theme.
 It aims to combine Underscores + Bulma + Webpack.

+Setting up a new project without proper workflow always takes time and is tedious.
+Bulmascores saves you time setting up your new wordpress website.

 [Official Website | Download Links](http://bulmascores.seyongcho.com/)